StevenMoseni/Professional-README-Generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # Description
-This app will allow users to quickly and easily create a professional README.md file (Such as this one :) by using a command-line application to generate one.
+I created this application to allow users to quickly and easily create a professional README.md file (Such as this one :) by using a command-line application to generate one.

 # Table of Contents
 * [Installation](#-Installation)